This post may include affiliate links. Thank you for your support.

 Notes

-Nutritional information is an estimate based upon 8 servings (the approximation does not include pasta).
+Nutritional information is provided as a courtesy and the nutrition facts are an estimate based upon 8 servings (for the bolognese sauce only).
 Exact information will depend upon the brands of ingredients and precise measurements used.

 Nutrition